MicrosoftDocs/Viva/Viva/glint/people-science/people-science-benchmark-philosophy.md

 :::image type="content" source="../../media/glint/reports/benchmark-arrows.png" alt-text="Graph of the Viva Glint benchmark generation process.":::

-For industry and country benchmarks, Viva Glint takes extra steps to ensure a suite will have all core Engagement items, including:
+For industry and country benchmarks, Viva Glint takes extra steps to ensure suites have all core Engagement items, including:
--	Review of number of core items used by at least 15 clients
+-	Review of number of core items used by at least 15 clients:
  -	If fewer than 15 of the 21 core items meet the threshold, the suite is tagged as “Developing,” as we expect greater volatility of scores.
--	Using a blended score for individual items slightly below the threshold
+-	Using a blended score for individual items slightly below the threshold:
  - 	This blended score is based on relationships found with the Global benchmark, combined with the client data for the suite itself.